frontendpatterns/frontendpatterns.dev/src/content/patterns/state-colocation.md

 ## Solution

-Apply the State Colocation pattern by keeping state as close as possible to where it's used to reduce complexity.
-(See also: Colocation Pattern), and reinforce it with concise examples or tests.
+Keep state as close as possible to where it's used to reduce complexity.
+(See also: Colocation Pattern).
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.